jadeleafmoon/typescript-finance-logger/README.md

 tsc
 ```

-In order to view the file, right-clock on `index.html` and select "Open with Live Server".
+In order to view the file, right-click on `index.html` and select "Open with Live Server".

 # Tech
 This project uses: